quocanha/dotfiles/README.md

 dotfiles checkout
 ```

+## Repository Dependencies
+These are not package dependencies, for those, just look at the error messages and install the corresponding packages.
+This section is devoted to other git repositories that the dotfiles use.
+This section could possibly be extended in the future to as git submodules.
+### polybar-scripts
+Repository found at [https://github.com/polybar/polybar-scripts](https://github.com/polybar/polybar-scripts), needs to be __cloned__at: `~/dv/an/dotfiles/repositories/`.
+Then chmod the scripts that need execute permissions, these are:
+* updates-arch-combined

 ## Setup Troubeshooting
 ### Existing files
 Git throws an error if files from the repository already exist locally.
 To solve this, we simply have to backup/remove them.
 ### Fonts not rendering properly
 Fonts as usual is a headache.
 I currently use material design icons and font awesome icons, which I have manually downloaded and put into `/usr/share/fonts/TTF`.
 I have a backup on my google drive, and I __might__ create a custom AUR package for this.